-IFRS 8 supersedes IAS 14 "Segment reporting" and converges the standards of the IASB with the requirements of the Statement of Financial Accounting Standards (SFAS) 131.
-The IFRS requires an entity to report financial and descriptive information about its reportable segments.
+IFRS 8 requires an entity to report financial and descriptive information about its reportable segments.

 Reportable segments are operating segments or aggregations of operating segments that meet specified criteria.
 Operating segments are components of an entity, on which separate financial information is available, that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
 Generally, financial information is required to be reported on the same basis as is used internally for evaluating operating segment performance and deciding how to allocate resources to operating segments.
 Financial information reported to the Group's chief operating decision maker for the purposes of resource allocation and assessment of segment performance is focused on the category of service delivered.
 Hence, the group is disclosing segment information for the operating segments "ad pepper media" (Lead, Mail, Banner, Ad serving), "Webgains" (Affiliate-Marketing) and "ad agents" (SEO/SEM) as well as the non-operating segment "Admin" (Administration).
 The accounting policies of the reportable segments are the same as the Group's accounting policies described in note [2].

 Segment profit represents the EBIT respectively EBITDA earned by each segment without any differences to IFRS.
 This is the measure reported to the chief operating decision maker for the purposes of resource allocation and assessment of segment performance.
 The basis of accounting for inter-segment transactions is the "dealing at arm's length"-principle.